laravel/docs/eloquent-relationships.md

         imageable_id - integer
         imageable_type - string

-Take note of the `imageable_id` and `imageable_type` columns on the `images` table.
+Note the `imageable_id` and `imageable_type` columns on the `images` table.
 The `imageable_id` column will contain the ID value of the post or user, while the `imageable_type` column will contain the class name of the parent model.
 The `imageable_type` column is used by Eloquent to determine which "type" of parent model to return when accessing the `imageable` relation.

 <a name="one-to-one-polymorphic-model-structure"></a>
 #### Model Structure